The Scottish approach to the devolved taxes

 - Convenience/ease of payment

-In addition, the Scottish approach to tax will support the Government’s Purpose of achieving sustainable economic growth, and be tailored for Scotland, using Scots laws.
+In addition, the Scottish approach to tax supports the Government’s purpose of achieving sustainable economic growth, and is tailored for Scotland, using Scots laws.

 The Scottish Government has introduced replacement taxes on disposals to landfill and on land and property transactions and has taken the opportunity to ensure that these replacement taxes were appropriate for Scotland.

 Ther Scottish Government has also established in statute a Scottish tax administration body, Revenue Scotland, which is responsible for the administration and collection of the devolved taxes, at arm’s length from Ministers.

 Revenue Scotland is working with Registers of Scotland to assure collection and compliance of the Land and Buildings Transaction Tax and with the Scottish Environment Protection Agency on Scottish Landfill Tax.

 Scottish Income Tax 2017/18

 The Scotland Act 2016 provides the Scottish Parliament with power to set the rates and band thresholds that will apply to all non-savings non-dividend income tax paid by Scottish taxpayers.
 The Scottish Parliament set the rates and band thresholds (excluding the personal allowance) for tax year 2017/18 on the 21 February 2017.

 For further information please click.